Call us now

 We can also provide guidance when it comes to deciding whether to engage the services of a Case Manager to help with providing care and explaining what you need in the way of aids and equipment and your entitlement to state benefits.

-Why should you make a claim following an amputation accident?
+Why should you make an amputation claim with Shoosmiths?

-Aside from the practical problems the loss of a limb can present, the psychological effect can be equally devastating.
-The future may seem bleak and uncertain to many recent amputees.
-It’s also likely that your employment may be affected, adding financial worries to the more immediate challenges you face.
-We want to help waylay these fears by helping you secure the amputation compensation you need to move on with your life.
+The loss of a limb presents not only practical challenges but also psychological effects that can be equally devastating.
+The future may seem uncertain for many recent amputees.
+We aim to ease these fears by helping you secure the amputation compensation you need to move forward.

-That is just what we did with Darren Pugh following an injury he sustained in a serious road traffic accident.
-Watch Darren's story and discover how our expert amputation claim solicitors helped him.
+That’s exactly what we did for Darren Pugh following a serious road traffic accident.
+Watch Darren's story to see how our expert solicitors helped him.

 Meet the team